-There is still another reason behind blue colored-eyes of the Scandinavians.
-The hours of sunlight are few there.
-Sometimes there is only dim light throughout the day.
-The position of Sun rays is near red on the visible spectrum of light.
-If there is no melanin in pupil and iris, then the eyes can absorb only that dim light, hence their eyeballs have ultimately become transparent like glass.
-The Scandinavians settled in hot sunny areas of America since one or two generations have to use goggles regularly to protect their eyeballs from the glare of sunlight and also sunbathe in mild sunlight to increase melanin.
+On the other hand, there is another reason behind the blue-colored eyes of the Scandinavians.
+The hours of sunlight are few there, and sometimes there is only dim light throughout the day.
+The statement means that a night is longer than a day in the areas occupied by Scandinavians.
+Due to this peculiar phenomenon, the position or color of Sun rays is nearly red on the visible spectrum of light.
+If there is no melanin in the pupil and iris, then the eyes are able to absorb only that dim light, thus also allowing them to see slightly better at night.
+This is the reason why their eyeballs have ultimately become semi-transparent like glass.